storyblok/storyblok-react/temp-docs.md

   );
 }
 ```
 As the name says, `StoryblokBridgeLoader` loads the bridge on the client.
-It helps you see the dotted lines and allows you to still click on the components inside the Visual Editor.
+It helps you see the dotted lines and allows you to still click on the components inside the Visual Editor to open their schema.
 You can pass the bridge options using the `options` prop.

 ### 2. Fetch Content and Render Components